 If you want to slow the ticking clock of aging, then eating right, exercising and otherwise taking good care of yourself can make a huge difference.
-But when it comes to our faces, it’s pretty hard to undo what time, genetics and bad habits, such as smoking and sun-worshipping, hath wrought.
-Potions and lotions rarely have a dramatic impact on lines, wrinkles and spots (though we never cease to hope).
+But when it comes to our faces, it’s pretty hard to undo what time, genetics and bad habits — such as smoking and sun-worshipping — hath wrought.

-Cosmetic surgery — aka a face-lift — however, is an investment that really can make a difference, if you’re willing to pay the price.
-Lots of people are, apparently.
-As a nation, we spend about $16 billion a year on cosmetic surgery and minimally invasive cosmetic procedures, according to the American Society of Plastic Surgeons (ASPS).
-But cosmetic surgery is not for everyone, and it does have risks.
+However, cosmetic surgery — aka a face-lift — is an investment that really can make a difference, if you’re willing to pay the price.
+But cosmetic surgery is not for everyone, and it has risks.
 If you’re considering this path, here are some tips to help you reach a successful outcome.

 1. Consider why you’re doing it

 Going under a plastic surgeon’s knife is a pretty big deal, even as the surgeries become more routine and the post-procedure recovery time shrinks.
-Still, practitioners typically urge cosmetic-surgery patients to carefully consider their expectations about the surgery and the reasons they are doing it.
+Practitioners typically urge cosmetic-surgery patients to carefully consider their expectations about the surgery and the reasons they are doing it.

 2. Become familiar with the options

 A face-lift is not a one-size-fits-all affair.
 There are a number of procedures that are commonly used, alone and in combination, to combat signs of aging, including:

 - Eyelid surgery (blepharoplasty): For treating droopy eyelids, bags or puffiness around the eyes.

 - Forehead/brow-lift: This procedure lifts the skin on the forehead and upper part of the face to correct deep forehead wrinkles, frown lines and heavy brows.